zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/localization.md

 ## Number Parsing

-By default all numbers (float and double) are parsed using InvariantCulture.
+By default, all numbers (float and double) are parsed using InvariantCulture.

 If you want to parse a number using a different Culture, see [ParsingConfig : DateTimeIsParsedAsUTC](configuration.md#NumberParseCulture).